War of the Three Henrys: 1589

 Open war erupted between the royalists and the Catholic League.
 Charles, Duke of Mayenne, Guise's younger brother, took over the leadership of the League.
 At the moment it seemed that Henry III could not possibly resist his enemies.
 His power was effectively limited to Blois, Tours, and the surrounding districts.
 In these dark times the King of France finally reached out to his cousin and heir, the King of Navarre.
 Henry III declared that he would no longer allow Protestants to be called heretics, while the Protestants revived the strict principles of royalty and divine right.
 As on the other side ultra-Catholic and anti-royalist doctrines were closely associated, so on the side of the two kings the principles of tolerance and royalism were united.
 Henry III sought the aid of the Swiss, who were ready to join his cause.
 The Catholic royalists revived in their allegiance.
 At Pontoise the king saw himself at the head of 40,000 men.
 His newly recovered power may have inspired him with great designs; he planned to take Paris, in order to end the League's power once and for all.
 The surrender of Paris seemed likely, even to the inhabitants.
 The preachers of the League sanctioned regicide, to avenge the murder of Guise.
-Jacques Clément, a fanatical Catholic monk, assassinated King Henry III at Saint-Cloud in August 1589.
+Jacques Clément, a fanatical Catholic friar, assassinated King Henry III at Saint-Cloud in August 1589.

 With Henry III's death, the coalition broke up.
 Many Catholic royalists were unwilling to serve the Protestant Henry IV, and the army retreated from Paris.

 Aftermath

-In the spring, the extant Henry, Henry of Navarre (later Henry IV of France), returned to the field; he won significant victories at Ivry and Arques and laid siege to Paris (despite being greatly outnumbered), but a Spanish army under Alexander Farnese, Duke of Parma lifted the siege.
+In the spring, the extant Henry III of Navarre returned to the field; he won significant victories at Ivry and Arques and laid siege to Paris (despite being greatly outnumbered), but a Spanish army under Alexander Farnese, Duke of Parma lifted the siege.

 Deciding that further fighting was not worth the cost, Henry converted to Catholicism in 1593.
 The people of Paris were weary of war and disillusioned with the leaders of the League, and welcomed him amidst jubilation.

 The French Wars of Religion lasted several more years, as League diehards and Spanish troops continued to resist the reunification of France.
 But once those were dealt with, the new king Henry IV's reign inaugurated a time of commerce and peace, commonly regarded as a golden age, and he remains one of France's most beloved kings.